 Stott, Realmuto, Rojas homer for NL wild card-leading Phillies in 13-2 win over Twins

+Trea Turner is heating up in time for the stretch run.
+Nick Castellanos has busted out of a post-All-Star game funk with a 12-game hitting streak.
+Yes, the Phillies' offense is definitely back.

-PHILADELPHIA (AP) — Bryson Stott and J.T.
-Realmuto hit back-to-back home runs and the Philadelphia Phillies scored six runs in the second inning without the ailing Bryce Harper to beat the Minnesota Twins 13-2 on Friday night.
+Bryson Stott and J.T.
+Realmuto hit back-to-back home runs, Johan Rojas hit his first big-league homer, and Philadelphia scored six runs in the second inning without the ailing Bryce Harper to beat the Minnesota Twins 13-2 on Friday night.

 Harper sat out a day after the two-time NL MVP was sidelined by mid-back spasms.
 There was some good news for the NL champion Phillies as they try to keep the top spot in the wild-card race: Harper is day to day and shouldn't miss much time.